 The Darpa challenges were preprogrammed to go to certain places, to create certain maneuvers.
 The autonomous vehicle that is being tested today, a 2012 Volkswagen Passat, will not be preprogrammed.
 It will be you, the commuter, going from home to work with all the unpredictable happenstances of the day.
 The Passat is a semi-automated vehicle; the driver can switch between automated and manual modes.

 Today Nevada gave Continental, one of the top global auto suppliers, approval to start testing autonomous vehicles on Nevada’s highways and streets.
 In a statement today by Dr. Elmar Degenhart, chairman of the executive board of Continental, Degenhart reiterated Continental’s mission, “As a company, Continentals strategy is clearly focused on making this type of future technology a reality.
 It’s clear to us that automated driving will be a key element in the mobility of the future.
-As a system supplier, we are perfectly positioned to develop and launch series production of solutions for partially automated systems for our customers by 2016.
-We will be able to develop the first applications for highly and ultimately fully automated driving, even at higher speeds and in more complex driving situations, ready for production by 2020 or 2025.”
+As a system supplier, we are perfectly positioned to develop and launch a series production of solutions for partially automated systems for our customers by 2016.
+We will be able to develop the first applications for high and ultimately fully automated driving, even at higher speeds and in more complex driving situations, ready for production by 2020 or 2025.”

 What is Vision Zero?

 One other benefit might be fewer highways needed.
 If you can have cars queue up using safety sensors, we would be able to space traffic more evenly, with fewer accidents.